Hey! I hope you are doing well and enjoying your life. This post is all about how you can use a multimeter to measure a resistance of resistors.

 Since I was a very curious child and was always playing with the devices, pressing their buttons and all, I started to turn the knob.
 The teacher started to take round and check the students if they were working, after having turned the knob, just to pretend I was working,

-I connected the probes to resistor again.
+I connected the probes to the resistor again.
 To my surprise, a value appeared on the screen.
 I called my friends again and told them the multimeter is now working fine, I have measured the resistance now.

 The lab ended that day and I was happy just to know the fact that multimeter was not damaged at all.
 It was only later in the course that we learned about the fact what ‘OL’ actually meant.

-Let me summarize all the story for you here.
+Let me summarize the story for you here.
 To measure the resistance of a given resistor, follow the following steps.

 - Set your multimeter in the resistance measurement settings.

 - Connect the probes of the multimeter across the resistor.

 - Always double check the values using color codes, or online color code calculators.

 - You don’t need to worry about connecting the probes in the wrong direction, there is no wrong way of connecting the probes to a resistor for measuring the value.

 - Always make sure to connect the probes on the multimeter in the right ports.